sagemath/trac_to_gh/Issue 5816.md

 # Issue 5816: [with patch; needs review] doctesting -- make it possible run doctests in order from file, in random order, and in random seeded order

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5816

 Original creator: was